avi-2-avi/inventory-module/README.md

 ### Prerequisites

-*The software requirements and their versions are listed in the <a name = "built_using"> Built Using </a> section.
-However, it would be necesary to use a Windows machine that can support the versions of the listed software.*
+The software requirements and their versions are listed in the <a name = "built_using" href="#built_using"> Built Using </a> section.
+However, it would be necesary to use a Windows machine that can support the versions of the listed software.

 Before starting the project, the database should be running locally.
-To do so, install Microsoft SQL Server 2022 and SQL Server Management Studio (SSMS) 18 to visualize the Database.
+To do so, install Microsoft SQL Server 2022 and SQL Server Management Studio (SSMS) 18 to visualize the database.

 After the installation, find the "migration.sql" file in the "sql" directory.
 Open it with SSMS 18 and execute it with the "Execute" button or pressing "F5".
 With that, you'll have the database working locally.